 There are a range of factors to consider when trying out a mower for yourself.
 Some of these include the comfort of the seat, how easy it is to get on it, changing the cutting height, how much fuel it can take, how simple it is to empty the clippings, and whether you can easily clean the cutting deck.

-Servicing and maintenance When buying a new mower, you’ll likely be covered by the manufacturer’s warranty.
-These vary in length- Honda, for instance, offer a five-year warranty, on the condition that you get your mower serviced every year.
+When buying a new mower, you’ll likely be covered by the manufacturer’s warranty.
+These vary in length- Honda.
+For instance, offer a five-year warranty, on the condition that you get your mower serviced every year.
 Whatever the warranty, though, you’ll be responsible for maintenance- this will all be detailed in your user’s manual.
 A full service can cost around £200, but will depend on your particular model.
-Mower wheels can be tough to puncture, but some large thorns will do it, so if you have any of these on your property, then you might want to treat your tires with a puncture-proofing solution.
-Ride-on mowers come with very low-pressure tires, and it’s vital that you get the pressure right for yours to work properly.
+Mower wheels can be tough to puncture, but some large thorns will do it.
+If you have any of these on your property, then you might want to treat your tires with a puncture-proofing solution.
+Ride-on mowers come with very low-pressure tires.
+It’s vital that you get the pressure right for yours to work properly.